KipCollo/ToolsCorn/DevOps/IaC/Provisioning/Terraform/Readme.md

 # Terraform

+Terraform is a powerful tool designed by HashiCorp that helps you set up, manage, and update infrastructure safely and efficiently across various cloud providers.
+Think of it as a way to define your cloud resources—like servers, storage, and networks—using a simple code format.
+This makes it easier to automate, share, and manage your infrastructure, ensuring that everything is consistent and can be quickly reproduced or modified as needed.

 Terraform is an infrastructure automation tool developed by HashiCorp and it is written in the Go programming language.
 It is the first multi-cloud infrastructure tool that allows the user to automate and set up infrastructure elements from several cloud vendors simultaneously, as well as custom in-house solutions.

 Terraform is a powerful open source IaC tool that lets you define your infrastructure in human-readable configuration files.
 Instead of manually clicking through clunky web interfaces, you write code that describes the infrastructure you need.
 This code essentially becomes a blueprint for your infrastructure, allowing you to: